-Schedule Reboot - Use the button to enable or disable scheduled reboot of NAS.
+Schedule Reboot - Use this option to enable or disable scheduled reboot of NAS.

 Set the time (hour and minutes) in the up/down arrow boxes.
 Select the day or days when the scheduled reboot will happen.

 3.3.5 Upgrade